ouyi/ouyi.github.io/_posts/2018-01-14-github-pages-cname-file.md

 ## Conclusion

 Settng up custom domain for GitHub Pages involves two aspects: 1.
 Set up the domain names to point to the GitHub Pages IP address(es) 2.
 Add a CNAME file in the project to redirect HTTP requests to the custom domain.

 It seems that the DNS name in the CNAME file is used for the HTTP 301 redirect.
 So, probably a better name for that file could be REDIRECT.
-Most of the DNS providers nowadays also support HTTP redirects, which can be used to redirect HTTP requests to HTTPS locations.
+Most of the DNS providers nowadays also support HTTP redirects, which can be used, e.g., to redirect HTTP requests to HTTPS locations.
 But they work the same way as the GitHub redirect does, i.e., they use a Web server.

 **Footnotes**

-[^1]: Tests can also be done with Chrome developer tools.
+[^browsers]: Tests can also be done with browsers, e.g., Chrome developer tools.

-[^2]: Some DNS providers support multiple A records for the apex domain.
+[^a_records]: Some DNS providers support multiple A records for the apex domain.

-[^3]: Similar information can also be obtained using the commands `host -a www.builders-it.de` and `host -a builders-it.de`.
+[^host_cmd]: Similar information can also be obtained using the commands `host -a www.builders-it.de` and `host -a builders-it.de`.

-[^4]: While doing DNS-related tests, it might be helpful to flush the host DNS cache from time to time, which can be done with various methods, e.g., you can clear host DNS cache with Chrome by opening the URL `chrome://net-internals/#dns` and click the corresponding button on that page, or if you are on a macbook with macOS Sierra, the host DNS cache can be cleared by the command `sudo killall -HUP mDNSResponder`.
+[^dns_cache]: While doing DNS-related tests, it might be helpful to flush the host DNS cache from time to time, which can be done with various methods, e.g., you can clear host DNS cache with Chrome by opening the URL `chrome://net-internals/#dns` and click the corresponding button on that page, or if you are on a macbook with macOS Sierra, the host DNS cache can be cleared by the command `sudo killall -HUP mDNSResponder`.